Alcoholism vs Alcohol Use Disorder — Terminology, History, and What Changed

 Alcoholism vs. Alcohol Use Disorder: Terminology, History, and What Changed

-A knowledge base article synthesizing expert panel discussion for clinicians, patients and families, and journalists.
+A comprehensive guide for clinicians, patients and families, and journalists

 A Timeline of Terminology

-For most of recorded history, heavy drinking was understood primarily as a moral failure — a matter of "intemperance," weakness of character, or sinful behavior.
-This framing placed responsibility entirely on the individual and offered little in the way of medical intervention.
-Treatment, to the extent it existed, was largely religious or punitive.
+For most of recorded history, heavy drinking was understood as a moral failure — "intemperance," "drunkenness," a sin or a character defect.
+The person who drank too much was blamed, not diagnosed.
+Treatment, to the extent it existed, was religious or punitive.

 1960: Jellinek and the Disease Concept